mike99mac/minimy-mike99mac/hardware/README.md

 # This directory
 The parent directory has all the software.
-This directory is largely a description of how to build a boombox.
+This directory is largely a description of the hardware and how to build a boombox.

 Many dozens of prototypes have led up to this model.

-Building one is described in excruciating detail, not only for the good of humanity, but because the author forgets all the steps and can never find the scraps of paper with the right notes.
+The build is described in excruciating detail, not only for the good of humanity, but because the author forgets all the steps and can never find the scraps of paper with the right notes.

 # Overview of a smart boombox
 The goal of this project is to:
-- Create a retro-looking boombox
+- Create a retro-looking boombox,
-- That sounds amazing
+- that sounds amazing,
-- That can play music by voice.
+- that can play music by voice, and
-- That respects privacy by performing operations without accessing the Internet (still under construction)
+- that respects privacy by performing operations without accessing the Internet.

 The picture below shows the front of a boombox carcase assembled and finished, but with no components installed.
-It has three enclosures at the bottom for the left speakers, subwoofer, and right speakers.
+It has three enclosures at the bottom for the left speaker, subwoofer, and right speaker.
 The top third houses the amp, the computer and other components.
 Two removable panels allow easy access to the components.

-It is constructed of
+It is constructed of:
-- 1/2" Baltic birch plywood, wich is perhaps the best material for speaker enclosures
+- 1/2" Baltic birch plywood, perhaps the best material for speaker enclosures,
-- Hardwood edge moldings for contrast and to make the box solid
+- hardwood edge moldings for contrast and to make the box solid, and
-- Decorative molding in the front and sides to give it some character
+- decorative molding in the front and sides to give it some character.

 The subwoofer is in a sealed enclosure and  *down firing* while the other 5-1/4" device in front is a *passive radiator* - a speaker with no electronics.
 There is also a smaller passive radiator on the back, so the subwoofer is driving itself and two other *speakers*.

 The left and right enclosures are ported.
 They each have a 4" mid-range speaker and a 1" tweeter. *Crossover networks* come with the tweeters, so no soldering is required.
-The tweeters really do bring out the highs when compared with “full range drivers”, and of course, the subwoofer and friends really bring out the bass.
-The left and right enclosures are ported with 1-3/4" diameter ports seen on the sides.

 **NOTE:** The left and right enclosures may be changed to passive radiators for a better quality sound ... stand by ...